tangorishi/learnJava/README.md

 **Testing Done:** Explain the testing process you followed to ensure your contribution functions correctly.
 Mention any edge cases or scenarios you tested.

-**Additional Notes:** Share any additional information, context, or motivation behind your contribution.
-Highlight how it aligns with the goals of Hacktoberfest 2023 and open source collaboration.
+**Additional Notes: ** Please share any additional information, context, or motivation behind your contribution.
+Highlight how it aligns with the goals of Hacktoberfest 2023 and open-source collaboration.

 ---